pauler285/pauler285.github.io/_posts/2022-06-14-AWS-Immersion-Day.md

 ---
 layout: post
-title: "aws immersion day"
+title: "AWS Immersion Day"
-author: "robpaulx"
+author: "Nobody"
 ---

 Here we see a test post